akash925/PetalLocal/replit.md

 - **Start command**: Production starts with `npm run start`

 ## Recent Changes
+- July 24, 2025: Complete platform rebrand from FarmDirect to PetalLocal for flower marketplace specialization
+  - ✅ Transformed entire platform branding from general produce marketplace to specialized flower marketplace
+  - ✅ Updated PetalLocal logo and flower-themed icons throughout header, footer, and navigation
+  - ✅ Changed color scheme from green agricultural theme to pink floral theme across all UI components
+  - ✅ Converted home page messaging from "Farm to Table" to "Garden to Bouquet" flower focus
+  - ✅ Updated search functionality to focus on "beautiful flowers" instead of "fresh produce"
+  - ✅ Rebranded category navigation from vegetables/fruits to roses/tulips/wildflowers/bouquets
+  - ✅ Modified "How It Works" section to emphasize flower delivery and grower relationships
+  - ✅ Updated call-to-action sections from "farmers" to "flower growers" throughout platform
+  - ✅ Changed copyright to 2025 and rebranded all footer content for flower marketplace
+  - ✅ Maintained all technical infrastructure while specializing for flower sales and delivery
+  - Platform now positioned as premium local flower marketplace connecting growers with buyers

 - July 24, 2025: Enhanced plant identification system with robust fallback capabilities and smart data compression for production deployment
   - ✅ Implemented comprehensive fallback system that works seamlessly when OpenAI quota exceeded
   - ✅ Added smart caching system with image hashing to prevent redundant API calls and improve performance